jianzhi-1/cs61b/README.md

 - For all other cases (static methods, overloaded methods), use previously recorded method.

 #### Casting
+- Casting is temporary.
+- It temporarily changes the static type when compiling, so the method recorded depends on the casted type.
-- Casting is temporary and does not change the static type nor the dynamic type.
+- Otherwise, it does not change the static type nor the dynamic type later on.
 - Equivalent to telling the compiler to temporarily treat a variable as type \<T> for purpose of type-checking.

 #### Hiding